AnoukSmet/Casa-Pedra-Nobre/testing.md

 Test on various browers: Google Chrome, Safari, Opera & Firefox

 #### What did I test?
+* Display of the reservations
+* Responsiveness of the various tables on the page

 #### Conclusion
+The reservations are displayed nicely into various tables, giving sufficient information to the admin.
+The tables respond well to various devices and browsers.
+On smaller devices, a horizontal scroll is implemented to the user can still view all the necessary information.

 ### Functionality
+The reservations are split up in various sections:
+* Arrivals Today
+* Departures Today
+* Inhouse guests
+* Arrivals next 7 days
+* All upcoming reservations
+* All past reservations

+The first 3 sections are expanded by default so the admin can right away see the most important information.
+Each reservation has a link to the confirmation that was sent to the user, containing all the info of the reservation.
+Here a flash message is displayed to remind the admin that this email was sent to the guest as confirmation.

+In order to implement the tables, I have used the [DataTables jQuery plug-in](https://datatables.net/).
+By calling the datatables function, you right away get a nice interactive table with pagination, search functionality, ordering functionality and you can choose how many entries per page you want to see.

+### Lighthouse report
+""" Include 2 images """

 ### User Experience
 #### Site owner goals: I want to be able to see all the reservations
+On this page the owners can easily see all the reservations, displayed in various categories.
+The tables make it easy for the admin to navigate through the reservations.

 #### Site owner goals: I want to have a seperate section for arriving and inhouse reservations
 #### Site owner goals: I want to have a seperate section as well for the reservations for the next 7 days so I can plan in advance
+In order to meet this goal of the site owner, I have created a seperate section on the page for arrivals today and arrivals for the next 7 days.